ESET Remote Administrator 6—FAQ / what's new?

-See the following Knowledgebase article: How do I upgrade ESET Remote Administrator to the latest version?
-(6.x).
+See the following Knowledgebase article: Upgrade to the latest version of ESET Remote Administrator 6.x.

-- See the following Knowledgebase article: How do I upgrade ESET Remote Administrator to the latest version?
-(6.x).
+- See the following Knowledgebase article: Upgrade to the latest version of ESET Remote Administrator 6.x.

 Can I use ESET Endpoint version 5 products and/or ESET Business Edition products with ERA 6?